So, you want to become an Uber driver.

 Your car must also have in-state plates and four doors.
 It needs to be able to seat four potential passengers, not including you, the driver.

 Of course, it also needs to be safe — it can’t be salvaged, and it can’t be marked or a taxi.
 Uber will require photos of your car to ensure that it is presentable, and you will also have to get a safety inspection at an approved vendor.

 It’s easy: you print out Uber’s inspection form and take it to an approved local vendor.
 The inspection is in-depth, though, covering 19 different parts of your vehicle from the brake lights to the bumpers.
 Make sure your car is ready to go!

 You’ll be paying for this inspection out-of-pocket, so it’s worthwhile to shop around.
-Some auto shops may offer a discounted or free inspection with the purchase of another service, like an oil change.

 Once you register with Uber, you’ll be able to see the requirements for your specific market.
 Some markets require that you use a decal or tag to identify your car as an Uber car, but it depends on your location.